Dindonix/AccessLib/README.md

 2. verticalFocus (function): A function that enables up and down arrow key navigation through the refArray.

+3. mouseFocus (function): A function that put the focus on the current index onClick.

-3. activeFocus: Any type.
+4. activeFocus: Any type.

-4. setActiveFocus : A state setter function for activeFocus.
+5. setActiveFocus : A state setter function for activeFocus.

 ### <u>Function</u>